 Clemson recently enacted a new Email Policy that impacts alumni g.clemson.edu accounts in response to risk mitigation and Google’s university account changes eliminating free unlimited storage.
 These changes mean alumni before 2023 will have their entire Google Workspace accounts deleted in May 2024.
 It is imperative that you take action now.
 Alumni from 2023 on will retain access to their Google Workspace accounts one year following graduation, and then their accounts will be removed.

 - Log into your Drive and delete files you do not wish to keep.
 This saves time and reduces the size of your exports.
+You will not have file upload abilities starting on February 5.

 - Use the Google Takeout service to download your files from Google Workspace.
 For easier and more convenient transfer, make your own personal Google account and migrate files there.
 Visit this link to learn more about which files can be moved with this service.